dsccommunity/SecurityPolicyDsc/source/DSCResources/MSFT_SecurityTemplate/README.md

 # Description

-This resource can be used to manage user rights assignment that are definied an INF file.
+This resource can be used to manage user rights assignment that are defined in an INF file.